mheberger/upstream-delineator/README.md

 Next step: get the river polylines for each layer, so I can extract the basin outlets.
 Add this as fields in the sub-basin attribute table?
 Or I can store it in the river reaches attribute table.

+# Limitations

+The code mostly assumes that the user's inputs make sense, and I have not created code to handle all of the myriad edge cases.

+- First point is the main basin outlet, and all the following points should all be contained in the first point's watershed.
+- All the points should be in the same megabasin.
+- The points should all fall into different unit catchments.
+This means that the user should not provide closely-spaced points along a river.
+- The routine uses the high-resolution geometry only.
+Neither GeoPandas nor PostGIS offer topologically-aware simplification routines.
+If you want to simplify the unit catchments polygons or the river polylines, you will need to use external software to do so.
+Mapshaper works well, and can be run from the command line, however it can only accept shapefiles or geojson, and not geopackages.
+Otherwise, GIS software like QGIS (free) or ArcGIS (commercial) can do the job.
+- For simplicity, the routine only does one large watershed at a time.
+So the input CSV file containing outlets should contain point 0 in the first row, and any internal points in following rows.
+- Currently, only uses data from MERIT-Hydro (raster) and MERIT-Basins (vector).
+The same principles should be able to be applied to other datasets in the future (like HydroSHEDS version 2) with some modifications.